I've lived in Arizona for 69 years (Tucson, Glendale, and Sedona). I love writing about Arizona history, antiques, books and travel.

 Del E Webb The Early Years

-Most Americans, in the Southwest and Florida have seen the name Del E Webb in association with the Sun City Communities or other housing developments, or maybe they remember the Del Webb Highway House motels or Del Webb as a lover of the sport of baseball, who once owned the New York Yankees, or they remember his role in developing some of the early casinos such as the Flamingo that changed Las Vegas gaming history.
+Most Americans, in the Southwest and Florida have seen the name Del E Webb in association with the Sun City Communities or other housing developments, or maybe they remember the Del Webb Highway House motels or Del Webb as a lover of the sport of baseball, who once owned the New York Yankees, or they remember his role in developing some of the early casinos such as the Flamingo Hotel and casino which changed Las Vegas gaming history.
 Del Webb's ideas and construction company had a dynamic impact on America that has continued long after his death.

-Some sources say that Webb got his start in the contracting business by hanging the doors at the Westward Ho Hotel downtown Phoenix, and other sources say not so.
+Some sources say that Webb got his start in the contracting business by hanging the doors at the Westward Ho Hotel downtown Phoenix, but other sources say not so.
 At any rate, records do show that Webb met A. J. Bayless of the grocery store chain and Webb was given the job of finishing one of the Bayless stores.
 Following the completion of the store, Del opened his Del E. Webb Construction Company at 218 N 9th St in Phoenix.
 One of his biggest jobs during this period was contracting an addition to the Arizona State Capitol in 1938.

 Arizona's growth during World War Two meant a big contract for ten buildings at Ft Huachuca in Southern Arizona, and at Luke Air Force Base located just west of Phoenix.
 Contracts with Howard Hughes for his aircraft company in California and AZ, a housing development Pueblo Gardens in Tucson, structures for the US Government and commercial building contracts soon followed.
 During the 1940s Del Webb bought a part ownership of the New York Yankees,and the ownership of several "farm" teams and several baseball stadiums.